ryvoxr/notebook/school/history/apush/unit-5/assignments/assignment-11.md

 ## Who were the “scalawags and carpetbaggers”?
 Why do they have those names?

-Scalawags -> term that ex-Confederates used to describe souther whites who supported Reconstruction (means worthless animal)
+Scalawags -> term that ex-Confederates used to describe southern whites who supported Reconstruction (means worthless animal)
 - "Keep the change you filthy animal"